fbpx

 “DFA will determine if ARPA funds can be used for this purpose once the study is complete,” Blanton wrote.

-In May, DFA sent a letter to IHL, outlining preliminary ARPA funding that each of the eight universities could receive for projects overseen by the of Buildings, Grounds and Real Property Management.
+In May, DFA sent a letter to IHL, outlining preliminary ARPA funding that each of the eight universities could receive for projects overseen by the Bureau of Buildings, Grounds and Real Property Management.
 The letter requested each university submit proposals that outline scope, an engineering firm preference, and any additional funding amounts the schools would provide.

 ARPA funds must be obligated by the end of 2024 and spent before the end of 2026.